[Updated March 2016, with the three new apostles]

 5. Facial recognition.
 I left out the names on purpose, so that the kids have to pay attention to their faces on the screen, do a little hunting and matching, and write down the name themselves.
 This can help them get more familiar with the apostles and come to know them by sight.

 6. Church organizations.
 On the reverse side, the speakers can also be categorized by which organization of the Church they are serving in.
 This can lead to discussions about where the conference speakers are generally chosen from.
-(To my knowledge you don’t actually have to be a general or auxiliary officer; it’s just the typical practice.)
+(You don’t actually have to be a general or auxiliary officer; it’s just the typical practice.
+One time an Olympic athlete spoke in the priesthood session!)

 7. Authority v.
 Auxiliary.
 The organization check boxes can lead to discussions about the difference between general authorities (shaded column) and general auxiliary officers (clear column).
 And of course, technically I can’t say that all members of the quorums of Seventy are general authorities (only the first and second quorums are; the rest are area authorities).
 But since the web page on Church organization makes the same generalization, I felt OK doing the same.
 (By the way, I heard that Elder Bednar once made this distinction very clear at a BYU–Idaho devotional when the opening prayer referred to him as a general authority.
 After the prayer, Elder Bednar was quick to clarify that he was currently not a general authority, but rather just an area authority.
 I.e, he does not have authority to give directions to all Church members in general, but rather only to those Church members inside his geographical area.)

 8. Session-specific speakers.
 The session check boxes can also be used to point out which leaders typically do and don’t speak in the priesthood session.
 For example, does the General Sunday School Presidency ever speak in the priesthood session?
 (I actually don’t know the answer; I just now thought of it.
 Now I have something to look for in the next several conferences!)